how to attach script to object created only in runtime unity

 There might are use cases however, where you may want to use straight alpha workflow.
 Some of the use cases are:

-1. When using Linear color space, you must use straight alpha.
+- When using Linear color space, you must use straight alpha.

 The premultiplication is performed in Gamma space upon export, which will cause incorrect borders when converted back to Linear space on import.
-You will receive a log warning message when this combination is detected at a material.
+You will receive a log warning message when this combination is detected at a material. - When you want to use a shader other than the included Spine shaders.

 Typically shaders will assume straight alpha textures, which will lead to incorrect black borders around attachment images.